 The Study Abroad Peer Advisor Program is a volunteer opportunity offered through the Office of International Programs (OIP).
-Study Abroad Peer Advisors are Creighton undergraduate students who have studied abroad on an approved program during the summer, a semester, or an entire year, and, who would like to stay connected to their international experience.
-Being a Study Abroad Peer Advisor is an exciting opportunity that enables students to share their knowledge while helping other Creighton students plan for their own experiences abroad.
+Study Abroad Peer Advisors are Creighton undergraduate students who have studied abroad on an approved program during the summer, a semester, or an entire academic year, and, who would like to stay connected to their international experience.
+Being a Study Abroad Peer Advisor is an exciting opportunity that enables students to share their knowledge while helping other Creighton students plan for their own study abroad experiences.

 Study Abroad Peer Advisors collaborate with the Office of International Progarms (OIP) to promote study abroad on campus, to encourage other students to study abroad, and to provide a student perspective on different aspects of the study abroad experience.

-Study Abroad Peer Advisors must hold regular "advising hours" in the OIP (minimum 2 hours per week) and be willing to list their study abroad program details, academic major, and email on the study abroad website.
+Study Abroad Peer Advisors must be willing to list their study abroad program details, academic major, and Creighton email address on the Creighton study abroad website.
 Study Abroad Peer Advisors will also serve as ambassadors of study abroad for the Creighton community.

 - Provide preliminary advising to CU students considering a study abroad experience

-- Offer a ?student perspective? regarding study abroad and the application/approval process to students who have begun the process
+- Offer a student perspective regarding study abroad and the application/approval process to students who have begun the process

-- Help promote study abroad through class visits, presentations, information tables, or other special events (pre-arranged with OIP; minimum of 2 activities per semester)
+- Help promote study abroad through class visits, presentations, information tables, or other special events (pre-arranged with OIP)

 - Coordinate with the Study Abroad Coordinator in planning recruitment activities

-- Report all interactions with students during presentations, special events, and advising hours (monthly)
+- Report all interactions with students including email correspondence, meetings, presentations, and special events (monthly)